mudit-mishra8/ETL-Spotify/README.md

 2. **Data Transformation Lambda Function**: This function is invoked by an S3 trigger.
 It transforms the extracted data into 3 CSV files: songs, albums, and artists.
    - [Link to the code](https://github.com/mudit-mishra8/ETL-Spotify/blob/main/Spotify_data_transformation.py)

-## Data Analysis

-Amazon Athena is used for analyzing the data.
-Users can run SQL queries in Athena on the data catalog created by AWS Glue to derive insights from the playlist data.

-## Getting Started

-Explain here how someone can replicate your project, any prerequisites, and steps to setup.

-## Conclusion

-Provide final thoughts, what insights you were able to derive, and possible improvements or features that could be added in the future.

-## Acknowledgments

-If applicable, give credits to any source or individual that requires mentioning.

-## License

-Provide details about the license of your code if applicable.